IBM/watson-banking-chatbot/README.md

 2. The user interacts with a chatbot via the app UI.
 3. User input is processed with Tone Analyzer to detect anger.
 An anger score is added to the context.
 4. User input is processed with Natural Language Understanding (NLU).
 The context is enriched with NLU-detected entities and keywords (e.g., a location).
-5. The input and enriched context is sent to Conversation.
-Conversation recognizes intent, entities and dialog paths.
+5. The input and enriched context is sent to Assistant.
+Assistant recognizes intent, entities and dialog paths.
 It responds with a reply and/or action.
 6. Optionally, a requested action is performed by the app.
 This may include one of the following:
    * Lookup additional information from bank services to append to the reply
    * Use Discovery to reply with an answer from the FAQ documents